stream-protocol/stream-payments-monorepo/README.md

 8. **User-Friendly Checkout Experience:** Stream Payment Gateway are designed to offer a user-friendly and intuitive checkout experience for customers.
 This includes providing clear payment instructions, QR codes for mobile wallets, and a seamless payment flow.

-9. **Customization:** Businesses can often customize the payment gateway's appearance to match their brand identity.
+9. **Customization:** Businesses can often customize the Stream Payment Gateway's appearance to match their brand identity.
 This includes adding logos, choosing color schemes, and applying styling to create a consistent user experience.

-10. **Multi-Currency Support:** In addition to cryptocurrencies, some payment gateways also support stablecoins, which are digital assets pegged to the value of traditional fiat currencies like the US dollar (USD) or Euro (EUR).
+10. **Multi-Currency Support:** In addition to cryptocurrencies, Stream Payment Gateway also supports stablecoins, which are digital assets pegged to the value of traditional fiat currencies like the US dollar (USD) and Euro (EUR).
 This feature adds an extra layer of stability for both merchants and customers.

 11. **Customer Support:** Reliable customer support is crucial.
-Payment gateway providers typically offer customer support channels to assist with inquiries, technical issues, and dispute resolution.
+Stream Payment Gateway offers customer support channels to assist with inquiries, technical issues, and dispute resolution.

 12. **Compliance:** Stream Payment Gateway ensures compliance with local and international regulations.
 This includes Know Your Customer (KYC) and Anti-Money Laundering (AML) checks to verify the identity of customers.